Maria37/maria37/Final_Project/final_project.md

 ![spatjo.PNG](spatjo.PNG)

 I then ran each state individually though GeoDa.
-I ran a Moran's I test to see if a higher amount of damage correlated to a lower median household income.
+I ran a Moran's I test to see if a higher amount of damage correlated to a lower median household incomelike my hypothesis predicts.

 **Maryland**